-The core business of the group Company is to provide financing and a Digital Finance Platform between consumers and suppliers/dealers for a variety of products such as motorcycles, agricultural machinery, energy sector equipment, and other consumer durables.
-Consumers benefit as we make it very easy and convenient for them as we facilitate the entire process from application to monthly e-payment installments.
-Suppliers/dealers benefit as our platform allows them to be more effective and facilitates selling of their full package of products by incorporating marketing, scoring customers (a skill they often lack), and money collection through POS networks and our integrated e-Finance system.
-The result is that we add value to consumers and suppliers/dealers and we generate revenue from both in the form of Hire Purchase interest, service and consulting fees, and loan interest.
+The core business of the Company is to provide financing and a Digital Finance Platform between consumers and suppliers/dealers for a variety of products such as motorcycles, agricultural machinery, other consumer durables, and microfinance loans to groups of individuals.
+Consumers benefit as we make it easy and convenient for them to obtain the financing they need as we facilitate the entire process from application to monthly e-payment installments.
+Suppliers and dealers benefit as our platform allows them to be more effective and efficient selling of their full package of products we supplement them through our marketing campaigns, accurately scoring customers (a skill they often lack), and money collection through our POS networks and our integrated e-Finance system which helps lower non-performing loans which allows for more financing of their products.
+The result is that we add value to both consumers and suppliers/dealers.

-We developed our business in Thailand, but starting in 2011 we began to expand it throughout ASEAN as opportunities arose.
-After successfully entering six out countries, bringing our total to seven, we now are looking for opportunities globally to expand and strengthen our business.
+We developed our business in Thailand but starting in 2011 we began to expand throughout ASEAN as opportunities arose.
+After successfully entering six out countries, bringing our total to seven, we now are looking to consolidate and strengthen our core business in these fast-growing markets.